vusec/blindside/README.md

 # Config

-Exploits can be configured to skip certain parts with macros in local\_conig.h files.
+Exploits can be configured to skip certain parts with macros in config.h files in the exploit directories.

 # Preparation